KCK woman dreamed of being a mom. She was pregnant when she was killed, family says

-Jocelyn Ybarra, a 23-year-old woman killed over the weekend in Kansas City, Kan., had long dreamed of being a mother.
+Jocelyn Ybarra, a 23-year-old woman killed over the weekend in Kansas City, Kansas, had long dreamed of being a mother.

 She treated her nieces as her own children, using what little money she had to buy them paint materials, dance shoes and clothing — even as she struggled with homelessness and addiction.